Start your evening festivities with a mug of delectable Irish coffee recipe!

 Why Is It Called Irish Coffee?

+His name was Joe Sheridan, and he just wanted to give it a little extra oomph.
 When asked if it was Brazilian coffee, he replied that it was “Irish coffee.”

 How Do You Make Irish Coffee?